robertorsv/dog-breed-recognition-v1/README.md

 - `train`: A folder that contains the training images of 60 dog breeds.

 ## Running the Program
 Ensure you have all required libraries installed.
+The following Python libraries are used in this project.
+Make sure to use the latest version of each for compatibility:
+- TensorFlow (2.2 or higher)
+- Keras (if TensorFlow version is below 2.2, install Keras separately)
+- OpenCV
+- Scikit-learn
+- NumPy
+- Pandas
+- Matplotlib

 You can run the program using:
 ```bash
 python dog-breed-identification.py
 ```